ingestbot/cas/README.md

 ## Viewing

-The viewing component will be unique to your environement and the only requirement is that it can access the Media Center for the playing of content.
+The viewing component will be unique to your environment and the only requirement is that it can access the Media Center for the playing of content.

 ### Roku